minprog/app-studio/40 Problem Sets/20 Mad Libs/10 Assignment.md

 Correctness
 : To what extent is your code consistent with our specifications and free of bugs?

-Design
-: To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?

-Style
-: To what extent is your code readable (i.e., commented and indented with variables aptly named)?

 All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## Fun with apps